Serenity 6.4.3 Release Notes (2023-01-07)

 ]

-contained dialog, etc. templates that were defined in *.ts.html
+contained dialog templates and other templates that were defined in *.ts.html

 or .Template.html

 files.
-These templates are no longer used and if you don't have any such files in your project, you can safely remove that bundle.
+Since these templates are no longer used, and assuming you don't have any such files in your project, you can safely remove the TemplateBundle

 and FormBundle